JOURNEY TO FREEDOM

-God never allows us to face temptations that are too great for us.
+God never allows us to face temptations that are too great for us (I Corinthians 10:13).
 However, our self-will does not always want to take the way of escape, and it will fight back when we are under conviction and know that we need to repent.
 We need to be on the alert, as the verse says.
 How do we do that?
 We need to be on the alert for temptations that come from outside of us — from the environment and other people.

-Faith is brought to us by the Holy Spirit working through the Word (Romans 10:17); we cannot manufacture it in ourselves by our own efforts.
+Faith is a gift from God brought to us by the Holy Spirit working through the Word (Romans 10:17 & I Corinthians 12:3); we cannot manufacture it in ourselves by our own efforts.
 Faith points to the cross and the forgiveness offered through Christ.
 Faith makes us able to recognize our sin, to realize our need for God’s forgiveness, and to believe that Jesus has made full satisfaction on the cross for all of our sins.

 Faith is the power that helps us resist when temptation becomes tough and freedom seems impossible.
 It gives us the courage to face the onslaughts of negative thoughts and emotions and the weakness that results from them.
 Faith is the power that makes us able to resist temptation for a few more minutes.
-Faith believes that God’s promises are true, and that He will get into the trenches and war on our behalf if asked.
+Faith believes that God’s promises are true and that He will war on our behalf if asked.

 Faith tells us the truth.
 Faith teaches us to discern the difference between truth and lies.
 Faith resists the lies that were injected into our minds at a vulnerable age in circumstances of fear, trauma, shame, humiliation, helplessness, pain, and attacks on our self-esteem.
 Faith in God’s truth teaches us discernment.
 Faith in God’s truth gives us power against the lies that have weakened us for so long.

-Painful memories reinforce the language of hell.
+Painful memories reinforce the language of Hell.
 Children are told lies.
-Children are given mixed messages: told one thing one day, told the opposite hours or days later, are required to agree in each instance, and forbidden to confront the inconsistencies.
+Children are given mixed messages.
+They are told one thing one day and told the opposite hours or days later, are required to agree in each instance, and are forbidden to confront the inconsistencies.
 Children are manipulated, often with guilt and shame, into believing lies.
 Children are deceived and tricked into ungodly behavior instead of being taught what is right.
-Authority abuses power in order to meet its own desires rather than using power in order to protect children and teach them right from wrong.
+Authority abuses power to meet its own desires rather than using power to protect children and teach them right from wrong.

 Children are often blamed for the sins of their caregivers, blamed for their emotional reactions to the sins of their caregivers, judged, criticized, belittled, ridiculed, and falsely accused.
 Reality becomes increasingly distorted as children grow up absorbing lies and then begin living according to the lies.
 The minds of children are like video cameras that take in everything, and by adolescence their minds are replaying the vast video libraries that have been stored there.
 Unconsciously, growing adolescents and young adults react to words and phrases that trigger memories that are loaded with meaning specific to each individual.
 Unless something happens to intervene, they begin to act upon the lies without realizing that they are doing so, unaware of why they are making self-destructive choices.